nashiiee/application-development/readme.md

 # E-Commerce Platform

-This is an e-commerce platform built with Django.
+planning to build an e-commerce platform.

 ## Current Features
 - **User Registration**: Users can sign up and create an account.